ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/for-await.md

 Write the `fetchCommits` async generator that yields the commits.
 Put it in the module `async-iteration-and-generators/fetch-commits.js`.

-You can find a solution and more details about the exercise in the section [Real-life example: paginated data](https://javascript.info/async-iterators-generators#real-life-example-paginated-data) of the chapter.
+You can find a solution and more details about the exercise in the section [Real-life example: paginated data](https://javascript.info/async-iterators-generators#real-life-example-paginated-data) of the chapter [Async iteration and generators](https://javascript.info/async-iterators-generators) of the JavaScript.info book

 ### The Link header